Before you sit down to write, you need a topic, and these essay writing topics can help you get started.

 Informative Essay Topics for Older Students

-Global warming has many effects, and this essay topic would explore those thoroughly.
-The goal is simply to inform, not persuade or create change.
+Global warming has many effects, and this essay will explore those thoroughly.
+The goal is to inform, not persuade or create change.

 Exploring the causes behind a global war, like World War II, can create a long essay.
 You can spin this essay topic easily enough by picking other historical events.